Tillili/Projects/README.md

 Both project aims to create an interactive Excel dashboard that contains sale data from two stores.
 Utilizing slicers, users can easily filter and analyze the data, gaining insights into sales performance, financial metrics empowering effective decision-making and improving overall business performance.
 The data in the dashboard can be updated by adding additional rows in the source tables.

+To use the Excel dashboard, download the provided Excel files and interact with the slicers to filter data as needed.
+The dashboard will automatically update based on the selected filters, providing real-time insights into different aspects of the business.